Best solar lights in 2025

 Reasons to avoid

-The Ring Solar Pathlight is the best solar light for anyone who has other Ring products, such as the Ring Video Doorbell.
-These lights provide downward-facing illumination for your walkway, have adjustable brightness settings, work with Alexa, and can send you notifications when they detect movement.
+The Ring Solar Pathlights are the best solar lights for anyone who has other Ring products, such as the Ring Video Doorbell.
+They're great for security - like a Ring doorbell, these lights send your notifications when they detect movement, so they're great for keeping an eye on your property.

 We really liked their motion sensors, which we could set to turn on only when they detect a person’s presence, helping to preserve the Pathlights' battery life.
 Additionally, you can connect them with other Ring devices, so that if the Pathlights sense something, your Ring camera or video doorbell can start recording automatically.

-However, at $35 a piece, the Solar Pathlights aren’t cheap, and you’ll also need the Ring Bridge ($50, sold separately) to connect them to your home Wi-Fi network.
+However, these are true pathlights, so they won't work for ambient lighting, only for practical path lighting.
+At $35 a piece, the Solar Pathlights aren’t cheap, and you’ll also need the Ring Bridge ($50, sold separately) to connect them to your home Wi-Fi network.

 Read our full Ring Solar Pathlight review.